piskvorky/gensim/docs/_sources/intro.txt

         representation of a document becomes a series of pairs like ``(1, 0.0), (2, 2.0), (3, 5.0)``.
         If we know all the questions in advance, we may leave them implicit and simply write ``(0.0, 2.0, 5.0)``.
-        This sequence of answers can be thought of as a high-dimensional (in our case 3-dimensional) *vector*.
+        This sequence of answers can be thought of as a high-dimensional (in this case 3-dimensional) *vector*.
 For practical purposes, only questions to which the answer is (or can be converted to) a single real number are allowed.